creasty/rid/README.md

 What is rid?
 ------------

-With a rid directory on a root directory of project, any command prefixed by `rid` is executed within a Docker container.
+With a `rid/` directory at the root of a project, any command prefixed by `rid` is executed within a Docker container.

 ```hcl
 $ ls ./rid